Joe Lycett: Radio and podcasts

 On radio Lycett has been a guest on Scott Mills, Greg James and Nick Grimshaw's programmes on BBC Radio 1 and on Richard Bacon's programme on BBC Radio 5 Live.
 In August 2011, he wrote and performed the short story "Spooky and the Van" which was broadcast in the Afternoon Reading slot on BBC Radio 4.
 In August 2013, he made his début on Just a Minute on BBC Radio 4.
 In September 2016, he took over from Miles Jupp as the host of It's Not What You Know, also on BBC Radio 4.
 Lycett was known as "the resident news hound" on Josh Widdicombe's XFM radio show, which was broadcast on Saturday (and later Sunday) mornings.

-In addition to his appearances on various radio stations, Lycett has featured as a guest on numerous podcasts, including My Dad Wrote a Porno, SoundCheck Podcast, The Comedian's Comedian with Stuart Goldsmith, and Richard Herring's Leicester Square Theatre Podcast.
+In addition to his appearances on various radio stations, Lycett has featured as a guest on numerous podcasts, including My Dad Wrote a Porno, SoundCheck Podcast, The Comedian's Comedian with Stuart Goldsmith, Richard Herring's Leicester Square Theatre Podcast, and The Harry Hill Show.

 From July 2018, there were two series of Joe Lycett's Obsessions on BBC Radio 4.

 On 17 August 2019 and 26 October 2019, Lycett stood in for Rylan Clark-Neal on Rylan on Saturday on BBC Radio 2.
 In December 2019 he returned to Radio 2 covering Sara Cox's drive-time show over the Christmas and New Year period.

 In late November 2023, Lycett launched a "fake" podcast, Turdcast, about "celebrities talking shit," and recorded an episode with Gary Lineker.
 He set up an inflatable toilet dubbed "the Turdis" at Liverpool's Royal Albert Dock for the launch, though this was cancelled seemingly "due to a technical issue," with the alleged waste from the toilet spilling into the Mersey.
 Lycett later released a statement revealing that "it was fake sewage, from a fake toilet, to promote a fake podcast".
 He criticised water companies in England for discarding "billions of litres of real sewage" into bodies of water, and announced an hour-long Channel 4 special, Joe Lycett vs Poo (later retitled Joe Lycett vs Sewage), about the water companies.

 Other activities

 Painting

 Lycett is also a self-taught painter and has had his artwork exhibited.
 In 2018, a sculpture of his, CHRIS, was accepted by Royal Academy and listed for sale as being worth £12,500,000.
 CHRIS is still for sale on Lycett's website for the same asking price.
+His first solo exhibition called Everything Must Go opened on 29 July 2026 at the Birmingham Museum and Art Gallery.